MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 Microsoft Defender for Identity is a powerful solution for detecting abnormal or suspicious activities from managed, unmanaged or even unknown machines targeting domain controllers.

-When running a playbook or a penetration test, ensure your Defender for Identity configuration is well configured and ready, especially with the machine learning period.
-The learning period is listed in the details for each alert.
+When running a playbook or a penetration test, ensure your Defender for Identity configuration is well configured.
+Make sure that [sensors are installed on all domain controllers](sensor-settings.md) and are in a [healthy state](health-alerts.md).
+Also, check that [Windows Event collection](configure-windows-event-collection.md) is properly configured.

+Many alerts require a machine learning period before generating alerts.
+The learning period is listed in the link to the details for each detection.
+Be sure to wait the required period to get the proper results.

-> [!NOTE]
+> [!WARNING]
-> The tools used below are just sample ones.
-Don't use hacking third party tools with production accounts.
+> The third-party hacking tools in this lab are presented for research purposes only.
+Microsoft does not own these tools and Microsoft cannot and does not guarantee or warranty their behavior.
+They are subject to change without notice.
+These tools should be run in a test lab environment only.

 Then from a new machine (fresh install, managed, or unmanaged) try the following scenarios: